stimulusreflex/stimulus_reflex/docs/reflexes.md

 You can use this flag to create branching logic to control how the template might look different if it's a Reflex vs normal page refresh.
 {% endhint %}

+## Flash messages
+One Rails mechanism that you might use less in a StimulusReflex application is the flash message object.
+Flash made a lot more sense in the era of submitting a CRUD form and seeing the result confirmed on the next page load.
+With StimulusReflex, the current state of the UI might be updated dozens of times in rapid succession and the flash message could be easily lost before it's read.

+You'll want to experiment with other, more contemporary feedback mechanisms to provide field validations and event notification functionality.
+An example would be the Facebook notification widget, or a dedicated notification drop-down that is part of your site navigation.

+You can also look into using client-side StimulusReflex callbacks along with the `data-reflex-permanent` attribute for a solution reminiscent of the classic flash message format.